Learn More About Surrogacy

 - Good physical and mental health

-- Live in a stable environment, including financial stability
+- Living in a stable environment, including financial stability

-- Be a parent to your own child or children
+- Being a parent to your own child or children

-- Being willing to take medications (oral, patches, vaginal and/or injections) for several weeks
+- Willing to take medications (oral, patches, vaginal and/or injections) for several weeks

-- Being a non-smoker and with no steady exposure to second-hand smoke
+- Non smoker and NO exposure to second-hand smoke

-- Being willing to abstain from alcohol, drugs, and make lifestyle modifications as requested
+- Must abstain from alcohol, drugs, and make lifestyle modifications as requested

-In addition, if you are in a relationship, your partner must be supportive of your decision, willing and able to complete infectious disease testing, psychological assessment, and sign legal contracts.
+In addition if you are in a relationship, your partner must be supportive of your decision, willing and able to complete infectious disease testing and psychological assessments, and sign legal contracts.

-- Many women become surrogates after someone they know struggled with fertility.
-Seeing how difficult it can be, leads them to help others.
+- Many women become gestational carriers after someone they know struggled with fertility.
+Seeing how difficult infertility can be leads them to help others.

-- Most gestational surrogate applicants LOVED being pregnant, but are done with their own family.
+- Most gestational carrier applicants LOVED being pregnant, but are done with their growing their own family.
 Why not help others?

 - Some gestational surrogates want to help gay men become dads as an act of justice and equality.